traczoskar/currency_calculator/README.md

     const gbp = amount * 0.20;
 ```

-To make a proper calculating mode the "switch" operator has been used:
+To make a proper calculating module the "switch" operator has been used:
 ```javascript
 switch (currency) {
         case "EUR":